On bifurcations and traction forces on an obstacle in incompressible flow: Unsteady Sch a fer--Turek benchmark observations

 Hence, $\mathrm{St}$ remains nearly constant within this regime.
 This implies that the frequency increases linearly with the maximal inflow velocity (i.e., with $\mathrm{Re}$).
 This behavior is confirmed by direct frequency measurements (using FFT on total lift), yielding an average $\mathrm{St} = (0.316 \pm 0.003)$ over the specified interval.
 The steepest growth of the Strouhal number occurred in the interval $\mathrm{Re} \in (48,78)$, reaching $\mathrm{St} = 0.297$ by the end, while the wake width was still increasing.

 Another notable trend is the behavior of the stationary vortex wake length over time.
 In the periodic shedding regime, increasing $\mathrm{Re}$ leads to a shortening of the residual steady wake behind the cylinder.
 Ultimately, vortex street begins immediately behind the cylinder.
 This behavior contrasts with the steady-state case, where increasing $\mathrm{Re}$ results in an elongated wake; see \cref{fig:sfig3:reconstructionRe200}.
-This discrepancy is likely one of the reasons why LPT fails to predict the correct attractors.
-In fact, other eigenmodes located in this region may become activated due to the nonlinearity of the equations; however, identifying all contributing modes remains a challenging, if not impossible, task.
+As discussed in \cref{sec:branching}, LSA has to be interpreted with care in this regime.
+After the first Hopf bifurcation, the long-time solution of the unsteady system is a time-periodic attractor, whereas LSA is performed around the corresponding steady solution.
+Thus, LSA describes the stability of the steady branch, but it is not expected to describe the nonlinear time-periodic attractor or nonlinear interactions between modes.

 Overall, our results indicate that in the decaying vortex street regime, the time-periodic flow pattern remains structurally unchanged across different Reynolds numbers.
-While minor adjustments occur, such as those described above, the fundamental shedding frequency and spatial pattern exhibit remarkable robustness.
+While minor adjustments occur, such as those described above, the fundamental shedding frequency and spatial pattern prevail.
 These findings suggest an inherent self-similarity in the attractor of the shedding dynamics in the Sch\"{a}fer--Turek benchmark, which persists across a broad range of Reynolds numbers.